Forming a company – what is the meaning of ‘limited liability’?

 That said, sometimes the courts can and do act on behalf of creditors and will hold directors liable for company debts.

-So it is perhaps more accurate to say that directors have limited financial responsibility when it comes to paying company off debts, if not a free pass.
+So, it is perhaps more accurate to say that directors have limited financial responsibility when it comes to paying off company debts, if not a free pass.

 We’ll look at some instances where personal liability for company debts might arise later.